Biden condemns ‘unprovoked and unjustified’ Russian attack on Ukraine

 “The world will hold Russia accountable,” Mr Biden continued.

+Shortly after the strikes began, Ukraine’s foreign minister Dmytro Kuleba said that Putin had “just launched a full-scale invasion of Ukraine.”

+“Peaceful Ukrainian cities are under strikes.
+This is a war of aggression.
+Ukraine will defend itself and will win.
+The world can and must stop Putin.
+The time to act is now,” he wrote on Twitter.

-In a special televised address on Russian state TV, Putin said Russia has been left with no choice but to defend itself against what he said were threats emanating from modern Ukraine.
+Mr Putin said earlier that Russia has been left with no choice but to defend itself against what he said were threats emanating from modern Ukraine.

 "Russia cannot feel safe, develop, and exist with a constant threat emanating from the territory of modern Ukraine," said Putin.